Oracle

 Advanced options

-Note: Analytics Toolbox is not yet available for Oracle connections.
+Note: Analytics Toolbox and Data Observatory locations are not yet available for Oracle connections.

 Location to store temporary tables used during workflow execution.
 These include intermediate tables with hashed names created by nodes in a workflow.
 By default, CARTO uses a